- Red Panda Facts

 When not in the office I'm leading tours, storytelling, and hiking on the Pacific Crest Trail.

-Associate Curator - San Diego Zoo
+Curator of Applied Behavior - San Diego Zoo

 Nicki is a founding board member of the Association of Professional Wildlife Educators, and has worked for the Zoological Society of San Diego for 18 years.
 She is currently an Associate Curator at the San Diego Zoo, and is responsible for setting up training programs for the Collection Husbandry Science Department; protocols for carnivores, primates, hoofstock, various birds, herbivores and reptiles; and managing the personnel needs for over 100 employees in the zoo’s mammal department.
 She was also selected to help write the curriculum for the American Association of Zoo Keepers and the Association of Zoos and Aquariums keeper training course at Disney’s Animal Kingdom.